smruti11/Retrospective/README.md

   2. go to client folder of the repository in another terminal and run 'npm install' to install the dependencies
   3. run 'npm start' to start the client.

+  # Info
-  The retrospective project has four sections.
+  1. The retrospective project has four sections.
-  User has the ability to create, update, like & delete texts in each section User can also show/hide different sections.
+  2. User has the ability to create, update, like & delete texts in each section.
+  3. User can also show/hide different sections.
+  4. The cards can be sorted wrt creationTime